History of Athens: Greco–Persian Wars

-Prior to the rise of Athens, Sparta considered itself to be the leader (or hegemon) of the Greeks.
-In 499 BC, Athens sent troops to aid the Ionian Greeks of Asia Minor, who were rebelling against the Persian Empire (the Ionian Revolt).
-This provoked two Persian invasions of Greece by the Achaemenid Empire.
-In 490 BC, the Athenians, led by the soldier-statesman Miltiades, defeated the first invasion of the Persians under Darius I at the Battle of Marathon.
+Before the rise of Athens, Sparta considered itself to be the leader (or hegemon) of the Greeks.
+In 499 BC, Athens sent a small force to support the Ionian Greeks of Asia Minor in their revolt against Persian rule.
+This intervention contributed to the outbreak of two Persian invasions of mainland Greece.
+The first occurred in 490 BC, when Persian forces under Darius I landed at Marathon.
+There, an Athenian army led by the soldier-statesman Miltiades repelled the invaders in a significant victory.